libretro/docs/docs/meta/gsoc-requirements.md

 * Libretro/RetroArch expects students to make a non-trivial contribution before accepting the application.
 Trying to fix open bugs or working on issues with label "GoodFirstTask" is a good idea.
 You can check the Github repositories for the issues and bugs.

+## Technical competency

+* Students need to be fluent in C
+* Students need to have an elementary knowledge of Git and know how to collaborate on code through Github

 We recommend reading [this](https://medium.com/@i.oleks/how-to-apply-for-google-summer-of-code-95c1bfcd41a5) great document to get some more tips for GSoC.